-14-1.
+12-1.
 Options for Co-parenting Without Court Orders

 Many grandparents are involved in some aspect of raising their grandchildren, from picking up children from school to taking them to medical appointments to being the primary caretaker for their grandchildren for weeks, months, or even permanently.
 Parents can voluntarily delegate their authority without involving the court.
 This authority can include registering a child for school, consenting to medical or mental health treatment, and traveling with the child.
 Delegations are authorized by Colorado Revised Statute § 15-14-105.
 The court form for a delegation is JDF 751.
 Instructions are provided in JDF 750.
 Delegations are only valid for a stated term and cannot last for longer than one year from the date of signature.
 Although the delegation expires, a parent can sign a new delegation each year.
 Delegations must be notarized.
-Parents can revoke delegate the power that he or she has.
+Parents can revoke delegations at any time.
+Only one parent is needed to sign a delegation.
+However, a parent can only delegate the power that he or she has.
 If there are court orders that limit one parent's decision making or power, that parent cannot assign power that has been removed from him or her.

-14-2.
+12-2.
 Intervening in an Existing Case

 If a court has made or is considering orders concerning a grandchild in a domestic relations, probate, or dependency and neglect case, a grandparent can intervene and become a party in the court case.
-The court form for a motion to intervene is JDF 1704, and the proposed orders are JDF 1705.
+The court form for a motion to intervene is JDF 1131, and the proposed orders are JDF 1132.
 A grandparent must serve (provide a copy to) the child's parents or the parents' attorneys if they have them, and all other parties, which may include a county department of human services, the county attorney's office, a guardian ad litem, a counsel for youth, a child's legal representative, a child's caretaker or custodian, or other people.
-The court form explaining how to serve other parties is JDF 1099(d).
-If the motion to intervene is granted by the court, a grandparent becomes a party to the case.
-As a party, a grandparent is able to file motions and present evidence to the court.
+The court form explaining how to serve other parties is JDF 1099.
+If the motion to intervene is granted by the court, a grandparent becomes a limited party to the case.
+As an intervenor, a grandparent is able to file motions and present evidence to the court.

-14-3.
-Grandparent Visitation
+12-3.
+Grandparent Family Time (Visitation)

 Colorado courts assume that a parent makes decisions, including decisions about a child's contact with his or her grandparent, in that child's best interests.
 When a family is intact and there are no court orders concerning the children, a court will not intervene to disrupt a parent's decision about contact with grandparents.
-However, when there are qualifying existing cases involving a child, a grandparent can intervene into the case and request grandparent visitation under C.R.S. § 19-1-117.
-Great-grandparents are also able to request visitation under this statute.
+However, when there are qualifying existing cases involving a child, a grandparent can intervene into the case and request grandparent visitation under C.R.S. § 14-10-124.4.
+Due to recent legislative changes relating to the terminology of grandparent contact, the courts now refer to those visits as "family time".
 Qualifying existing court cases include: